ADX Indicator: How to Identify The Strength of a Trend

 Final thoughts

 The ADX is a relatively popular indicator.
 It is mostly used to provide the strength of a trend.
 While the indicator is relatively good to use, it also has some limitations as shown above.
-Therefore, you should ensure that you have practised it well to succeed.
+Therefore, you should ensure that you have practiced it well to succeed.

 External Useful Resources